What are antidepressants?

 MAOIs (monoamine oxidase inhibitors) act by inhibiting the activity of monoamine oxidase, thus preventing the breakdown of monoamine neurotransmitters and thereby increasing their availability.
 This in turn increases the levels of ‘feel-good’ neurotransmitters such as serotonin, norepinephrine and dopamine, by preventing their breakdown in the brain.
-They are not prescribed very much any more.
+They are not prescribed very often any more.

 Tricyclic antidepressants (TCAs) are an older type of antidepressant.
 They are no longer usually recommended as a first-line treatment for depression because they can be more dangerous in overdose.
-TCAs include amitriptyline (Elavil), desipramine (Norpramin), imipramine (Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil) and trimipramine (Surmontil)
+TCAs include amitriptyline (Elavil), desipramine (Norpramin), imipramine (Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil) and trimipramine (Surmontil).

 Most antidepressants take a few weeks to start working.

 There has been alarm over the large number of prescriptions being written for antidepressants.
 According to NHSBSA’s Medicines Used in Mental Health – England – 2015/16 to 2020/21 statistics, there were 79.4 million antidepressant drug items prescribed to 7.87 million patients in 2020/21.
 The number of antidepressant items issued and the number of patients receiving antidepressant drugs increased for the fifth consecutive year.

 People do not develop a tolerance to antidepressants in the same way as they do to alcohol or opiates, which require increasing dosages to maintain their effect.
 However, studies have shown that people may become psychologically dependent, and that about one third of patients experience withdrawal symptoms when they stop taking these drugs.